sbb-design-systems/lyne-components/src/components/popover/popover/readme.md

 ## Style

 The `sbb-popover` automatically calculates where it should place itself, based on available space.
 Default is below and center.
-The default `z-index` of the component is set to `1000`;
-to specify a custom stack order, the `z-index` can be changed by defining the CSS variable `--sbb-popover-z-index`.

 ## Accessibility